cascadiaresearch/hi-kogiasima/README.md

 # hi-kogiasima
-Scripts used for analyses of dwarf sperm whale sightings and associated data for 2021 manuscript on site fidelity, spatial use, and behavior (Baird, Mahaffy, &amp; Lerma, In Review).
+Scripts used for analyses of dwarf sperm whale sightings and associated data for: Baird, R.W., S.D.
+Mahaffy, and J.K.
+Lerma.
+2021.
+Site fidelity Spatial Use, and Behavior of Dwarf Sperm Whales in Hawaiian Waters: Using Small-Boat Surveys, Photo-Identification, and Unmanned Aerial Systems to Study a Difficult-to-Study Species. *Marine Mammal Science* 38(1):326-348. doi:10.1111/mms.12861.

 ## DistBTSightings.R
 Script to calculate distances between all possible pairs of sightings.